eclipse-langium/langium-website/hugo/content/docs/recipes/scoping/file-based.md

 Having done this, will make all persons that are marked with the `export` keyword available to the other files through the index manager.

-## Step 3: Bending the cross-reference resolution
+## Step 3: Importing from specific files

 The final step is to adjust the cross-reference resolution through overriding the `DefaultScopeProvider.getScope(…)` function.
 Here is the implementation: